Blower Media is snowboarding for “Grown Ups.”

-Blower is a community-driven snowboarding media source, covering the globe with an East Coast edge.
+Blower is a community-driven snowboarding media source, covering mountain life with an East Coast edge.
 We gladly accept contributions and submissions.
 Email us at submissions (at) blower.media

 Creative Director/Editor: Brooke Geery

 Brooke has been snowboarding since ’93/’94 and covering snowboarding professionally since 1997.
 You may remember her as the publisher of Yobeat.com, which she ran for 21 years until its demise 2018.
 In addition to her own outlets, Brooke has contributed to various publications over the years, including, but not limited to: Transworld Snowboarding, Snowboarder Magazine, OnBoard Magazine, King Snow, Lat34, Board the World, Alliance Wakeboard, SG, Surfing Girl, Bluetorch TV and Willamette Week.
-She has also worked for Nike Snowboarding, Nikita, Grenade, ESPN’S Winter and Summer X Games and currently is the assistant editor/business manager at the Mountain Times in Killington, Vermont.
+She has also worked for Nike Snowboarding, Nikita, Grenade, ESPN’S Winter and Summer X Games and currently resides in Rutland, Vermont.

 Assistant Editor/Grounded perspective: Jim O’Leary

 Jim started snowboarding in PA before working in a snow shop down in Miami.
 No, not that kind of snow.
 Eventually he moved back north where he belongs and after working with Yobeat.com he went on to handle brand partnerships for Tailgate Alaska and The Snowboard Project.
 He also works as social media editor for the Philly Soccer Page, and as a contributor at Trail4Runner.com as well as Mountain Weekly News.
 When not writing, editing, or dealing with the logistical chaos of working as a freelance writer he enjoys cycling, climbing, and being just okay at bass guitar.
 He and his wife live in Troy, NY with their rather large cat.